 consideration of any appeal under Rule 16.

 45 The General Council shall be entitled to submit up to six propositions for consideration for inclusion on the agenda for the Delegate Conference by the Conference Business Committee.
 Each Sector Committee shall be entitled to submit up to four propositions for consideration for inclusion on the agenda for the Delegate Conference by the Conference Business Committee.
-The Union’s Retired Members Committee and Young Workers’ Forum shall each be entitled to submit up to two propositions for consideration for inclusion on the agenda for the Delegate Conference by the Conference Business Committee.
+The Union’s Retired Members’ Committee and Young Workers’ Forum shall each be entitled to submit up to two propositions for consideration for inclusion on the agenda for the Delegate Conference by the Conference Business Committee.
 In addition any proposition for inclusion on the agenda for the Delegate Conference – which has the support of twenty or more full members – shall be considered by the Conference Business Committee in line with Rule 46.
 In order to facilitate the garnering of support for such a proposition, the Conference Business Committee may, at its discretion, moderate a specially designated place within the members’ area of the Union websites.
 46 A Conference Business Committee – consisting of the General Secretary and the Honorary Secretary ex officio together with four full members in good standing with at least two years’ membership of the Union – shall be elected by the accredited delegates to the Delegate Conference to hold office from the end of the Conference at which it is elected until the end of the following Delegate Conference.
 The Committee shall also hold office for any Special Conferences that may occur before the following Delegate Conference. (a) In addition to the four elected members, the Delegate Conference shall also elect two more full members in good standing with at least two years’ membership of the Union to serve as substitute members of the Conference Business Committee to fill any casual vacancies that may arise before the following Delegate Conference. (b) The Honorary Secretary shall chair all meetings of the Conference Business Committee.
 In his/her absence, the remaining members of the Committee shall elect one of their number to take the chair.

 (c) The Conference Business Committee shall make recommendations about the Conference agenda, as outlined in sections (d), (e) and (f) of this Rule.
 The Conference Business Committee shall also have the power – following a process of consultation with full members of the Union – to make recommendations on proposals for changes to the Union Rules to the following Delegate Conference and/or any Special Conference convened specifically for that purpose during its term of office.